GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 And God saw the light, that it was good.
 And God separated between the light, and between the darkness.

-And God called light "Day,"
-and called darkness "Night."
+And God called-out to the light "Day," and called darkness "Night."

 And evening was,